TiVo/terraform-provider-splunk-itsi/docs/resources/entity_type.md

 Required:

 - `field` (String)
-- `field_type` (String) Takes values alias, info or title specifying in which category of fields the field attribute is located.
+- `field_type` (String) Takes values alias or info specifying in which category of fields the field attribute is located.
 - `value` (String)